blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_guide_2e.md

 96. Soul Bind: You may bind the soul of a humanoid to a sword, provided they have less than 5HP, and it gains an attack and damage bonus according to the creature's maximum hit points(Less than 10 = +1, less than 20 = +2, 20 or more = +3)
 97. Truth: You touch a creature, and for the next hour it can only speak the truth to the best of it's ability.
 98. Resurrection: You destroy a gem worth 100GP and sprinkle the dust over a corpse, bringing it back to life.
-99. Life drain: A creature you can see must succeed a WIS save or they age by 10 years, and you gain the youth they lost.
+99. Life drain: A creature you can see must succeed a WIS save to halve 10 damage and avoid transfering 10 years of youth to you.
 100. Aura of life: Now, and at the start of your turn for the next minute, you may heal all creatures within 10ft of you for 1d4 hit points.

 ## Magic Words